Lunedor/mpv-youtube-search/README.md

 ![UI Sample](screenshot.png)

+I added a beta version that uses cookies for personalization, but I can only manage cookies with Firefox, so it depends on your system for other browsers.
+It adds a feature for a personalized recommendations page with Ctrl+Y; if you want to try it, you can download that version.

 A cross-platform mpv Lua script that searches YouTube with `yt-dlp`, renders a selectable grid with asynchronous thumbnail pipelines, and handles playback or playlist appending.

 ## Requirements